Insider Secrets Revealed

 My service was one of the first to focus on Group Physiotherapy as its main service.
 The challenge was, there was no model to follow, however, it was an opportunity to be creative utilising a 'what's required for patients and the community' approach.
 There was a huge gap in clinical exercise care at the time, as not many Exercise Physiologists had established any services and few private Physiotherapists were providing professionally supervised exercise rehabilitation and Group Physiotherapy on any significant scale.
 There were few, community places to go to when patients were discharged from hospital rehabilitation following their surgery.
 Necessity is the mother of all inventions, the time was ripe to develop a medical exercise/ rehabilitation facility.

 The ultimate ambition, the service pinnacle of helping spinal cord injured patients was shared with Mr. Abbott, who was the Federal Health Minister at the time.
 CLICK HERE.
+This goal was followed, not because it was easy, but because it was hard and worthwhile, being mindful of an IM'Possible consciousness.
+Mr. Abbott later came to visit, cut a red ribbon and kindly said a few commemorative words for the service.
+Thank you Mr Abbott.

 I made attempts, through TV media, to stimulate interest and discussion surrounding spinal cord injured patients walking again.
 CLICK HERE.
 My thoughts and ambitions were not so crazy after all, a paradigm shift was happening, based on science.
-A matter of when not if.
+A matter of when, not if.

 We had big plans, as we knew there was a domestic and international aging population, with a big job ahead to be done.
 Alarm bells were being sounded in the health industry, as it was becoming clearer, that the looming health issues of retiring baby boomers would have an impact.
 These are some aging population graphs, similar to what I observed and studied at University.